SierraSoftworks/tracing-batteries-rs/README.md

 ```

 ## Integrations
-This library ships with several integration "batteries" which you can easily
+This library ships with some integration "batteries" which you can easily
 add to your `Session` to enable telemetry emission to various backends.

 ### OpenTelemetry